aralvesandrade/flutter-sample/README.md

 [Checkout some screenshots here.](https://github.com/cingulo/flutter-sample/tree/develop/screenshots)

-A fully working sample Flutter implementation.
+A fully working sample Flutter app implementation.
 Give this repo a Star if you like it :)

 - Layers separation (data, domain, logic, ui)
 - Network calls and very simple caching and concurrency mechanism